Du4nG/SSG-2/content/posts/diaspora/index.md

 \
 \
 \
 A coffee store again, obviously.
 She brought out her Mac, surfing LinkedIn for jobs.
 If she failed to find one before her flight back, she might consider applying for the postgraduate education, maybe in mathematics or cybersecurity specialization, both were in the data field.
 What a neat move.
-If you can't get a job, get a Master's!
+If you can't get a job, get a Master's !

 I was at a loss for what to do during this, but being surrounded by this atmosphere drew me back to one thing I always ponder.
 How do people find it easier to concentrate in places like these ?
 Indistinct chatter, expensive drinks, smooth background jazz, a time-bomb reminder to leave after 11 P.M – all of that in return for something called the ultimate concentration ?
 One of my friends used to assert that only a professional ambiance brings high efficiency and productivity.
-Dude, there's a fvcking coconut on the table next to me!
+Dude, there's a fvcking coconut on the table next to me !
 \
 \
 \